 The short answer is yes: In the United States, whether or not it is easy and economical to go solar depends more on state politics than prevailing weather trends.
 In those states with ample sunshine and the legislative initiative to get solar panels on residential roofs, there has never been a better—or cheaper—time to put photovoltaic panels to use.

-According to Solar Power Rocks, a website that helps homeowners understand the rules, incentives and investment returns on local solar panel installations, the top three states where switching over to solar power makes the most economic sense are in the Northeast (New York, Massachusetts and Connecticut).
-Maryland, Connecticut, Oregon, Minnesota, New Mexico, Vermont and Colorado round out the top ten.
+According to Solar Power Rocks, a website that helps homeowners understand the rules, incentives and investment returns on local solar panel installations, the states where switching over to solar power makes the most economic sense are New York, Massachusetts, Connecticut, New Jersey, Maryland and Oregon.
+Meanwhile, California, Nevada, Colorado, New Mexico, Vermont, New Hampshire, Minnesota, Delaware and Hawaii also get good marks for encouraging the development of solar power.

 What makes these states particularly prime for rooftop solar is their willingness to allow homeowners to lease photovoltaic equipment from third-party owners (like Sun Edison, Solar City, SunRun, etc.) and legislature-backed incentives to help keep costs down overall.
 Going solar in one of these states might end up being cheaper than remaining on the grid.